 Did you know that you can return to work after you've been approved for Social Security disability?
 We are here to assist you with your career search, planning and returning to work.

 Are you ready to...

 - Explore your work options?

 - Gain greater personal fulfillment through work?

 Do you have a Ticket to Work?

-Ticket to Work and CareerSource Tampa Bay will make it easier for people with disabilities to return to work.
-We are here to assist you with your career search.
+CareerSource Tampa Bay is a Social Security Administration approved Employment Network.
+CareerSource Tampa Bay and the Ticket to Work program will make it easier for people with disabilities to return to work.
+We are here to assist you with your career search and planning.